LLNL/RAJAPerf/README.md

 ### Notes about 'problem size'

- * The Suite uses two types of problem size: 'default' and 'run'.
-   Default is the problem size defined for a kernel and the size that will run if no runtime options are provided to run a different size.
-Run is the actual problem size that is run when the Suite executes.
+ * The Suite uses three notions of problem size for each kernel: 'default', 'target', and 'actual'.
+Default is the 'default' problem size defined for a kernel and the size that will attempt to be run if no runtime options are provided to run a different size.
+Target is the desired problem size to run based on default settings and alterations to that if input is provided to change the default.
+Actual is the problem size that is run based on how each kernel calculates this.
  * The concept of problem size is subjective and can be interpreted differently depending on the kernel structure and what one is trying to measure.
 For example, problem size could refer to the amount of data needed to be stored